martinKindall/aws_spring_cloud_sandbox/README.md

 looking for credentials in other levels.
 In this example we are using the Instance profile credentials, which under my perspective are the safest ones.

-__Do not forget__ to assign the appropiate IAM role to the EC2 for reading from the Parameter Store.
+__Do not forget__ to assign the appropiate IAM role to the EC2 for reading from the Parameter Store and for pushing metrics into CloudWatch.
-For this basic example the __AmazonSSMReadOnlyAccess__ role is going to be enough, although you will want in real life apps a more restricted permission based on the specific path.
+For this basic example the __AmazonSSMReadOnlyAccess__ plus the __CloudWatchAgentServerPolicy__ roles are going to be enough, although you will want to apply in real life apps the _least privilege permissions_ principle, in case the former policies are too permisive.